 As I mentioned earlier, Master Qayyum always carried a stick, a green, flexible twig, freshly cut from a shrub.
 It was more of a lash.
 He used it to discipline an errant student whenever the need arose.
 And the need arose frequently.
 When struck, the lash would send a sharp, stinging sensation throughout the body of the victim.
 The sensation was more intense on colder days.
 We knew this from experience.

 Another implement Master Qayyum carried on him was a pocketknife.
-It was for a benevolent purpose — to mend and shape our reed pens.
-But he also used the pocketknife to work on his stick, his weapon of instruction.
-He was often seen peeling the stick, lovingly, to the desired thickness, like a sculptor chiseling away at his work.
+It was for a benevolent purpose though.
+To mend and shape our reed pens.
+But he also used the pocketknife to shape his stick — his weapon of instruction — to the desired thickness.
+He was often seen working on the stick, lovingly, like a sculptor chiseling away at his work.

 By midday, we’d be finished with reading, writing, and sums, and would start memorizing tables.
 This was the fun part because it signaled the end of the school day.
-We would recite tables loudly in a singsong fashion, “aik duna duna, dau dunay chaar…” By that time the teacher would mentally disengage from the class and simply watch us recite tables at our own pace — and volume.
+We would recite tables loudly in a singsong fashion.
+By that time the teacher would mentally disengage from the class and simply watch us recite tables at our own pace and volume.
 The rhythm of our chanting would send him dozing, the way a customer sometimes dozes off in a barber’s chair.
 But he would instantly look up when he discerned a discordant note in our recital.